 - -enable-bots This enables tracking of search/spam bots via Piwik.
 Just add a custom variable with the bot's name.
 The User-agent field is examined to determine whether a log line comes from a bot or a real user. - -enable-static Specifies tracking of all static files (images, JS, CSS) in Piwik PRO. - -enable-http-redirects This tracks HTTP redirects as page views, with a custom title and custom variable. - -enable-reverse-dns Activates reverse DNS, which is used in generating the Visitors > Providers report.
 NOTE: this may lead to a serious drop in performance as reverse DNS is very slow. - -recorders=N Sets a specific number of threads.
-We recommend matching it to the number of CPU cores in the system. - -enable-bulk-tracking Enables bulk tracking mode.
-Tracking requests will be bunched up and send using bulk request. - -recorder-max-payload-size=N When importer uses the Piwik PRO bulk tracking feature in order to boost speed (option -enable-bulk-tracking), this option configures max number of tracking requests that bulk request can contain.
+We recommend matching it to the number of CPU cores in the system. - -recorder-max-payload-size=N The importer can use the Piwik PRO bulk tracking feature in order to boost speed (by using -enable-bulk-tracking).
 Adjust the number of pageviews (or log lines) to see what generates the best performance.